lfoppiano/grobid_client_python/Readme.md

 [![SWH](https://archive.softwareheritage.org/badge/origin/https://github.com/kermitt2/grobid_client_python/)](https://archive.softwareheritage.org/browse/origin/https://github.com/kermitt2/grobid_client_python/)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-# Simple python client for GROBID REST services
+# Simple python client for GROBID REST services (test)

 This Python client can be used to process in an efficient concurrent manner a set of PDF in a given directory by the [GROBID](https://github.com/kermitt2/grobid) service.
 It includes a command line for processing PDF on a file system and write results in a given output directory and a library for import in other python scripts.
 The client can also process similarly a list of files with reference strings (one per line) and patents in XML ST36 formats.